-Perhaps more than any other ritual associated with death, burials are somber and solemn occasions no matter the culture or faith.
+Perhaps more than other rituals associated with death, burials are somber and solemn occasions regardless of culture or faith.
 How could they not be when they represent a final farewell?
-Although traditions can vary, there are a few threads that are constants for a graveside service.
+Although traditions can vary, a few threads are constants for a graveside service.

-Burials tend to have smaller groups of attendees than funerals or memorial services, and so a graveside service tends to be the most intimate (and often the most emotional) ceremony associated with death.
-In fact, some burials are private family-only affairs, and obituaries or funeral service programs will alert you if that’s the case.
+Burials tend to have smaller groups of attendees than funerals or memorial services.
+Therefore, a graveside service tends to be the most intimate (and often the most emotional) ceremony associated with death.
+In fact, some burials are private family-only affairs.
+Obituaries or funeral service programs will alert you if that’s the case.
 It is always acceptable to attend a funeral and not the burial.

 The graveside service is usually a religious or otherwise scripted ceremony led by a minister or other official.
 Compared to a funeral service or memorial service, a burial is relatively brief and can be as short as 30 minutes.
-A memorial service is not followed by a burial, since there are no remains.
+Because there are no remains, a memorial service does not follow a burial.

-After the funeral, cars – with headlights on – generally line up after the service and proceed to the cemetery.
+After the funeral, cars with headlights on generally lineup after the service and proceed to the cemetery.
 A police car and hearse lead the convoy, which drives through traffic lights directly to the burial site.
 If the cemetery is located next to the house of worship, mourners simply walk behind the family to the burial spot.
 A burial includes both in-ground and also above-ground placements of remains in mausoleums, crypts or columbarium niches.
 A graveside service is held for either burial of a casket or interment of cremated remains.
-Often, clergy will speak at the start of the service – followed by the lowering of the casket into the ground or the placement of an urn with ashes into its final resting place.
+Often, clergy will speak at the start of the service.
+Next, the casket is lowered into the ground.
+Or, alternatively, the placement of an urn with ashes into its final resting place.

 In the Jewish faith, the funeral service is often held graveside before the burial.
-After prayers, family and close friends often place dirt on the coffin before it is buried – a final act of honoring the dead.
+After prayers, family and close friends often place dirt on the coffin before it is buried.
+This is a final act of honoring the dead.

 Be prepared to stand.
 If anyone does sit, it’s family only.
 If someone in your party requires a chair, either bring a folding chair yourself or ask the funeral home in advance if they can provide an extra.
 Be mindful of the weather.
 Take a coat or umbrella if the forecast calls for it.